 In '99, many people tried at the beginning of the season but everyone got returned and had to buy a travel permit in KTM.

 Towards the end of the season some larger groups managed to get direct entry but they sometimes paid even more than they would have in KTM.
 I know of only about 10 people who actually saved some money through travelling this route.
 They saved about 30$ compared to the price in KTM but they did not have the comfort of a tourist bus and they lost up to a day through trouble at the border.
 To me it looks as though entry into Tibet as an individual traveller is getting more and more difficult!

 To enter Tibet from KTM one travels as follows: early in the morning (between 5 - 7 a.m.) there are buses leaving for Kodari (the Nepal - Tibet crossing point) from the old bus station near Ratna Park in KTM.
-The fare costs around NR65 The bus ride takes about 6 to 8 hours and it is usually very crowded. almost 7 years ago
+The fare costs around NR65 The bus ride takes about 6 to 8 hours and it is usually very crowded. over 9 years ago

 To get from Kodari over the Friendship Bridge to Zhangmu, the first village acrosss the border in Tibet, you can either walk (8 kms, 2 ½ hours) or take a truck ( ½ hour/ NR 300).